The Voice (Russian TV series) season 4

-The fourth season of the Russian reality talent show The Voice premiered on September 4, 2015 on Channel One.

-Dmitry Nagiev returned as the show's presenter.
-Alexander Gradsky returned as coach.
-Basta, Polina Gagarina, and Grigory Leps replaced Dima Bilan, Pelageya, and Leonid Agutin as coaches.
+The fourth season of the Russian reality talent show The Voice premiered on September 4, 2015, on Channel One.
+Dmitry Nagiev returned as the show's presenter for his fourth seasons.
+The coaching panel saw a change for the first time since the start of the show.
+Alexander Gradsky returned as coach for his fourth seasons, while Basta, Polina Gagarina, and Grigory Leps replaced Dima Bilan, Pelageya, and Leonid Agutin and became a new coach's.

-Hieromonk Fotiy was announced the winner on December 25, 2015, marking Grigory Leps first win as a coach and the first new coach to win.
-For the first time ever, the final two artists were both male.
+Hieromonk Fotiy was announced the winner on December 25, 2015, marking Grigory Leps's first win as a coach and the first new coach to win on his first season.

 Coaches and presenter

 The coaching panel saw a change for the first time since the start of the show.
-Joining coach Alexander Gradsky was Basta, Polina Gagarina and Grigory Leps.
-Dima Bilan, Pelageya and Leonid Agutin were substituted in order to focus on their music careers.
-However, Bilan and Agutin will be returning in the following season.
+Alexander Gradsky returned as coach for his fourth seasons, while Basta, Polina Gagarina, and Grigory Leps replaced Dima Bilan, Pelageya, and Leonid Agutin and became a new coach's.

-Dmitry Nagiev returned for his 4th season as a presenter.
+Dmitry Nagiev returned for his fourth season as a presenter.